christroutner/site-template-connextcms/README.md

 # site-template-connextcms
 This is a template for customizing ConnextCMS/KeystoneJS for a new website.
-It's a slimmed down copy of the [ConnextCMS Plugin Template](https://github.com/skagitpublishing/plugin-template-connextcms), with the ConnextCMS plugin code removed.
+It's a slimmed down copy of the [ConnextCMS Plugin Template](https://github.com/skagitpublishing/plugin-template-connextcms).
+The main difference is the `/connextcms` directory present in Plugins is missing from Sites.
 This template contains the basic files required to customize a website served by KeystoneJS and (optionally) managed with ConnextCMS.

 ## File Structure